ministryofjustice/moj-frontend/docs/components/notification-badge.md

 - change to an appointment or booking, for example a cancellation
 - new or unread message

-This component is best used in navigation link but may be OK to use in some other parts of a service.
+This component is best used in navigation link but may be OK in some other parts of a service.

 The component showing 3 case updates in the <a href="/components/primary-navigation/primary navigation>primary navigation</a>.